uoregon/WPSpin/README.md

 ## DJ Profiles

-DJ Information is automatically imported from Spinitron when shows are imported.
 DJ Profiles are implemented as custom post types and can be edited to add photos and descriptions.
 A listing of all DJs can be accessed at <your website url>/wpspin\_profiles (e.g. www.mysite.com/wordpress/wpspin\_profiles).

 Theming and Styles
 ==================

-COMING SOON: Add class information for CSS types to fit this plugin into their site designs.
+Both the playlist widget and the "Now on Air" content can be styled to fit with your site's wordpress theme.
+HTML element types and their respective classes are listed below.

+## "Now on Air"
+span *wps-now-playing*
+- img *wps-nowplaying-show-image*
+- h3 *wps-nowplaying-title*
+- span *wps-nowplaying-desc*
+- span *wps-nowplaying-profile*
+- img *wps-nowplaying-profile-image*
+- span *wps-nowplaying-profile-name*
+- span *wps-nowplaying-profile-bio*
+- span *wps-nowplaying-profile-facebook*
+- span *wps-nowplaying-profile-twitter*

+## Playlist
+*wps-playlist-template*
+- p *track*
+- p *artist*
+- p *timestamp*